 Gameplay Overview:

 SAS Rogue Regiment is one of those games with a simple, logical game flow, with about a bazillion exceptions.
 Ok, it’s not that bad, but there are a lot of little rules to be aware of.
 So with that in mind, here is a high-level overview of the gameplay.
-If you want the full inns and outs, you can download a PDF of the rulebook here.
+If you want the full ins and outs, you can download a PDF of the rulebook here.

-The game will play slightly different depending on if you are in the Stealth Section or the Battle Section.
+The game will play slightly differently depending on if you are in the Stealth Section or the Battle Section.
 But you start the game with a number of Operators and a mission to complete.
 Each round begins with the Operator Phase.
 Each of your units gets 4 action points to do things like move around the board, attack enemies, pick up things (items and corpses), or hide.

 Attacks can either be a silent assassination (knife to the back), or a shot with your gun.
 Taking a shot requires rolling a six-sided die and applying any modifiers for aiming or Short Range.
 One hit will take out any troop, while vehicles need more damage (or explosives).